 California Labor Code 132a establishes a policy that employers should not discriminate against workers who are injured in the workplace.
 The labor code provides for damages for any employee who is discriminated against for filing (or intending to file) a workers’ compensation claim.
 1

-Labor Code 132a also provides for penalties against an employer who discriminates against a worker, under this section.
+A Labor Code 132a claim can also seek to impose penalties against an employer who discriminates against a worker.
 Firing or threatening to fire an employee because the employee filed a claim for compensation may be charged as a misdemeanor.
 Employers also cannot threaten other employees who testify in another employee’s workers’ comp case.

 Example: Pauline is a dog groomer at Shaggy Sheen Pet Grooming.
 When Pauline was brushing a dog, the dog bit Pauline, causing serious dog bite injuries to Pauline’s hand.
 Pauline had to seek medical care and could not use her hand for 4 weeks.